michelfernandez/cove/site/content/english/identification.md

 {{% content %}}
 {{% heading %}}
-# This is how identification with the ID app of Swisscom works
+# This is how identification <br class="hide-for-mobile">with the ID app of Swisscom works
 {{% /heading %}}

 {{< row >}}